TheOdinProject/curriculum/html_css/v2/foundations/positioning-and-layout/positioning-and-layout.md

 When it comes down to it, laying out a webpage and positioning all of it's elements is basically just deciding how you are going to nest and stack these boxes.

-The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them using `margin`, `padding`, and `border`s.
-The assigned articles go into more depth on this concept, but to sum it up briefly: padding increases the space between the edge of a box and the content inside of it, margin increases the space between a box and any others that sit next to it, and borders add space (even if it's only a pixel or two) between the margin and the padding.
+The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them using `margin`, `padding`, and `border`.
+The assigned articles go into more depth on this concept, but to sum it up briefly: padding increases the space between the edge of a box and the content inside of it, margin increases the space between a box and any others that sit next to it, and border adds space (even if it's only a pixel or two) between the margin and the padding.
 Be sure to study the diagrams carefully.

 ![the box model](./imgs/box-model.png)